The temperature dial hit 107°F in my backyard in San Mateo last week, which meant only one thing for that Indian summer evening: salad for dinner.

 With the tomatoes and the bread tended to, the only thing remaining was to address the vinaigrette.
 Until now, I'd been keeping things nice and simple with plain olive oil and vinegar, but it could do with a bit more tinkering.

-I knew from my previous exploration of vinaigrettes that the most important part is the ratio of oil to water-based liquid.
+From my previous exploration of how to make a vinaigrette for a simple salad, I knew that the most important part is the ratio of oil to water-based liquid.
 Get that ratio wrong, and your vinaigrette will break, making foods taste both wet and greasy.
 And since I was adding so much liquid in the form of tomato juice, raising the olive oil content was also essential.